NicolasH2/gggsea/README.md

 <img src="readme_files/gsea_theme.png"/>

 We can add statistics to the plot. gggsea does not calculate statistics!
 They have to be provided as a data.frame with at least these 3 columns: pathway, NES, pval.
 The calculation can e.g. be done via the [fgsea](https://bioconductor.org/packages/release/bioc/html/fgsea.html) package.
+You can change the size of the statistics vie the labelsize parameter in geom_gsea.
+It will be unaffacted by the size set with theme_gsea.

 ```r
 gsea <- fgsea::fgsea(setlist, rl, nperm=1000)